Associate Professor, English

 Ph.D.
 State University of New York at Buffalo, 1992

 M.A.
 State University of New York at Buffalo, 1990

 Research and teaching interests

-Modernism and Modernity, Literature of the Americas, 19th and 20th Century American Literature, African-American Literature and Culture, Literary, Feminist, Cultural and Postcolonial theories, Intersectionality
+Modernism and Modernity, Literature of the Americas, 19th, 20th and 21st-Century American Literature, 19th and 20th-Centurey African-American Literature and Culture, Literary, Feminist, Cultural and Postcolonial theories, Intersectionality

 - “The City Shining on a Hill, or by a Lake: (Re)Thinking Modern Americanness, (Re)Writing the American Lynch Narrative, and Ida B. Wells” Modernism/modernity, vol. 25, no. 1, 2018, pp. 45-72.

 - “Object Lesson By Déjà Vu: Rodney King, Representativeness, and Anna Julia Cooper’s Rhetoric of Law in a Post-Exceptional American Study” in Winfried Fluck, Donald E. Pease (eds.).
 “Towards a Post-Exceptionalist American Studies.”
 REAL-Yearbook of Research in English and American Literature, vol. 30, 2014, Narr, pp. 328-57.

 - “‘Blackness,’ Modernity, and the Ideology of Visibility in the Harlem Renaissance” Review of International American Studies, vol. 4. no. 2 -3, 2009-2010.